 How much is the butterfly conservatory?

 The Cambridge Butterfly Conservatory is open from 10:00 am to 5:00 p.m.
 6 days a week (closed Mondays).
-Tickets for a 2-hour time frame must be purchased in advance online.
+Cambridge Butterfly Conservatory tickets for our 2-hour time frame must be purchased in advance online.
+This is one of the top rated things to do in Cambridge, Ontario so it can be busy on holiday and PA Days.

 Things to know about the Cambridge Butterfly Conservatory